 Water is a challenging subject to paint.
 There are just so many variables you need to deal with such as reflections, transparency and movement.

-In this post I will provide some simple tips for how to paint water with a quality of realism.
+In this post, I will provide some simple tips for how to paint water with quality of realism.
+I cover:

 “How to paint water” is admittedly a bit vague.
 Water comes in many different forms – the crashing waves at the surf beach; the glassy water of a lake which reflects the surroundings; the turquoise water at the beach.

 Because of this, it is difficult to give you any standard formula for painting water.
 But what I can give you are some general tips which you can apply to all forms of water, rather than to just one special circumstance.
 If you can understand how water works, moves and interacts with the environment, then you will be able to paint all forms of water.

 (Before diving into this post, make sure to pick up a copy of my free Landscape Painting Starter Kit.)

 Observing the Water and Understanding How It Works

 The first step to painting realistic water is to observe the water and understand how it works.
 The better you understand a subject, the easier you will find it to paint.

 Why do you think portrait artists spend so much time learning about anatomy?
 Could they not just paint exactly what they see?
 Well, they could, but they would be required to copy everything from observation.
 With an understanding of the anatomy, they would understand why the body looks the way it does, how it moves and where things should be.
 So instead of needing to rely on observation to paint the portrait, you could employ a combination of observation and knowledge of anatomy to create the portrait.